InkyZima/CultureAI/README.md

 ## v0.1 prototype: Installation and usage
 - Clone the repo
-- Put your GOOGLE_API_KEY into .env.
+- Rename .env.example and put your real GOOGLE_API_KEY into it.
 Get your (free) GOOGLE_API_KEY from https://aistudio.google.com/
 - python main.py
 - The frontend should now run at http://localhost:8000/